-- I. Inventory Inventory is comprised of items held by DLA for resale.
+- I. Inventory - Inventory is comprised of items held by DLA for resale.
 DLA also holds inventory items on behalf of the military services.
 Policies, procedures and internal controls surrounding documentation of procurements and disbursements, tracking of inventory by owner, validating the perpetual inventory systems by performing periodic physical counts, accumulating cost of inventory and supporting inventory balances and transactions all had deficiencies.
 The combination of these deficiencies in aggregate results in a material weakness in internal control related to inventory.
 The matters identified related to inventory are further described in Appendix A. - II.
-Fund Balance with Treasury (FBwT) FBwT represents the aggregate amount of funds in DLA's account with U.S. Treasury.
+Fund Balance with Treasury (FBwT) - FBwT represents the aggregate amount of funds in DLA's account with U.S. Treasury.
 DLA is unable to reconcile the FBwT ending balances from the general ledger directly to the U.S. Treasury.
+Furthermore, DLA is unable to provide detailed listings of collections and disbursements that reconcile to the general ledger.
 DLA, in conjunction with Defense Finance and Accounting Services (DFAS), has implemented the Cash Management Reconciliation (CMR) and Department 97 Report Reconciliation Tool (DRRT) processes as mechanisms to reconcile DLA's general ledger to U.S. Treasury.
 However, these tools have known control deficiencies and reconciling issues.
-In addition, DLA does not have sufficient policies, procedures and internal controls in place for the end-to-end FBwT process.
+In addition, DLA does not have sufficient policies, procedures and internal controls in place for the endto-end FBwT process.
 The combination of these deficiencies in aggregate results in a material weakness in internal control related to FBwT.
 The matters identified related to FBwT are further described in Appendix A. - III.
-Accounts Receivable (AR) and Revenue AR consists of amounts owed to DLA primarily related to the resale of goods and the provision of services.
+Accounts Receivable (AR) and Revenue - AR consists of amounts owed to DLA primarily related to the resale of goods and the provision of services.
 Revenue is earned when DLA sells goods and services to the public or other federal entities.
 DLA was unable to support the balances recorded as AR and validate the significant balance of aged receivables and unfilled customer orders.
 In addition, DLA did not have procedures to estimate valuation allowances against receivables and had not supported transactions recorded.
 Furthermore, DLA did not have adequate policies, procedures and controls to record AR and revenue transactions accurately and in the proper period in accordance with U.S. generally accepted accounting principles (GAAP).
 The combination of these deficiencies in aggregate results in a material weakness in internal control related to AR and revenue.
 The matters identified related to AR and revenue are further described in Appendix A.